 Spermatocelectomy via a transscrotal approach is the primary operative intervention for spermatocele, and it may be offered to any reasonable surgical candidate.
 Systemic anticoagulation and desire to father children are relative contraindications.

 Sclerotherapy is an alternative to excision, but results appear to be less effective.
 Sclerotherapy is usually reserved for men who have no desire for future paternity, as the risk of ensuing chemical epididymitis and resultant epididymal damage may impair fertility.
 Because aspiration of spermatocele alone is associated with a high recurrence rate, a sclerosing agent is used to cause coaptation of the walls of the cyst.
-Several sclerosant materials have been used, including tetracycline, fibrin glue, phenol, sodium tetradecyl sulfate (STD), quinine, talc powder, polidocanol, and ethanolamine oleate, all with degrees of success varying from 30%-100%.
+Several sclerosant materials have been used, including tetracycline, fibrin glue, phenol, sodium tetradecyl sulfate (STS), quinine,talc powder, polidocanol, and ethanolamine oleate, all with degrees of success varying from 30%-100%.
+With polidocanol instillation, success rates of 34-59% were noted after a single instillation.
+With repeated treatments, up to 89% were ultimately considered successful.
 Comparative trials have not established any one agent as a superior spermatocele sclerosing agent.
 Similarly, no standard dosing for maximal benefit is currently available.